 Saft started visiting construction sites to pitch her ideas for energy efficient window treatments, and after 25 years in business, she continues to sell her ideas.
 Her clients include companies such as Darden Restaurants, Walt Disney World, the Universities of Florida and Central Florida, Nemours Children’s Hospital, and the newly built Dr. Phillips Center for Performing Arts in Orlando.

 In 2009 the company was earning revenues of $5.3 million, but the recession that year impacted the construction industry greatly.
 As a result, Window Interiors lost $2 million in revenue in 2010.
 Saft decided that in spite of the downturn in the economy, she did not want to reduce her long-time staff.
 The company made improvements in customer service, operational systems, marketing, safety, and client relationships to grow the company.
 Window Interiors successfully maneuvered through the economic downturn without downsizing any staff, and recovered with $5.4 million in sales at the end of 2013.

-Steadham also worked with Laura Subel, Director of the Florida Technical Procurement Assistance Center (PTAC) at the University of West Florida to learn more about government contracting.
-The PTAC is a part of the Florida Small Business Development Center (SBDC) network.
-The SBDC is a resource partner for the Small Business Administration, and together the entities provide counseling, training, and technical assistance to small businesses.
-For more information, visit the PTAC or SBDC websites.
+After the recession, Saft worked with the Small Business Development Center (SBDC) at the University of Central Florida to create a long-term plan to prepare for future challenges.
+The SBDC is a resource partner for the Small Business Administration, and provides counseling, training, and technical assistance to small businesses.
+For more information, visit the SBDC website.